-ISIS militants linked to killings of Western hostages in Syria to arrive in U.S. soon
+ISIS militants linked to killings of Western hostages in Syria expected to be flown Wednesday from Iraq to the U.S. to face prosecution

 They will be prosecuted in federal court in Alexandria, Va., the site of many past high-profile national security cases.
 Officials would not detail the planned charges, but possible counts include conspiracy to commit homicide, hostage-taking resulting in death, kidnapping resulting in death and homicide.

-The pair will be flown to the United States by the U.S. military, which has been holding them at an air base in Iraq since October 2019.
+The pair are being flown to the United States by the U.S. military, which has been holding them at an air base in Iraq since October 2019.

-The mother of one of the men had sought to block a U.S. prosecution because of the prospect of the defendants facing death if convicted.
+The mother of one of the men had sought to block a U.S. prosecution because of the prospect of the defendants facing execution if convicted.
 But a British court last month effectively ended her efforts, paving the way for the two militants, whom Britain earlier stripped of their citizenship, to be tried in the United States.

 “We appreciate Britain’s providing the evidence in support of prosecution and we look forward to seeing these defendants in a U.S. courtroom to face justice in the near future,” Justice Department spokesman Marc Raimondi said.
-He declined to comment on the charges or timing of the transfer.
+He declined to comment on the charges.

 Attorney General William P. Barr in August agreed to set aside the possibility of a death sentence if British authorities promptly transferred evidence to aid a U.S. prosecution.
 That evidence was shared two weeks ago as soon as the British court issued its ruling.

-The most infamous of the four was the masked man who carried out the grisly murders, known as “Jihadi John,” and identified as Mohamed Emwazi not long before he was killed in 2016 in a U.S. drone strike.
+The most infamous of the four was the masked man who carried out the grisly killings, known as “Jihadi John,” and identified as Mohamed Emwazi not long before he was killed in 2015 in a U.S. drone strike.
 A fourth member of the cell is imprisoned in Turkey.

 Elsheikh and Kotey were captured by Kurdish forces in Syria in 2018.
 They were transferred to Iraq by the U.S. military in October 2019 amid Turkey’s invasion of northeast Syria.